ZacharyArgentin/data_science_bootcamp_notes/w1/d3/notes/APIs.md

 - simple date formats and light payloads

  - REST APIs use a single uniform interface.
-This simplifies how applications interact with the API by requiring they all interface in the same way, through the same portal.
+This simplifies how applications interact with the API by requiring they all interact in the same way, through the same portal.
 This has advantages and disadvantages.

 - REST calls can be cached.